pickyourtrail_logo

 • Ideal for those wishing to have a quiet, immersive, and offbeat experience when travelling.

-• Perfect place of photography, culture and relaxation in one still place.
+• Perfect place of photography, culture, and relaxation in one still place.

 FAQs About Abuan Village Bali 2026

-What is Abuan Village famous for?
+2. What is Abiang Village famous for?

-Is there an entrance fee?
+4. Is there an entrance fee?

 You may drive or reserve a guided tour; you can get there in one hour by automobile.

-May to September, when the weather is clear and the culture festivals are on.
+May to September, when the weather is clear, and the culture festivals are on.

-Can I stay overnight in Abuan Village?
+8. Can I stay overnight in Abiang Village?

-Is Abuan Village suitable for families?
+9. Is Abiang Village suitable for families?

 Definitely, it is quiet, secure and provides an interactive cultural experience to both kids and adults.

-What makes Abuan Village different from Penglipuran?
+10. What makes Abiang Village different from Penglipuran?

-Customise your own super hit itinerary
+Customise your own sooper hit itinerary

 We think you are in .